 - To withdraw your consent: where you have given your consent for the processing of your personal data, you have the right to withdraw your consent at any time;

 - To object: you can object to the processing of your personal data, on grounds relating to your particular situation.
 You also have the right to complain to a regulatory authority about our processing of your personal data.
-You can learn more about your rights regarding your personal data from the Information Commissioner’s Office.

 - You have the absolute right to object to the processing of your personal data for direct marketing purposes, which includes profiling related to such direct marketing;